 What can you do to reduce putrefactive bacteria?

-I generally advise switching your pet to a natural raw diet and experimenting with the ingredients to get a good mix.
+We generally advise switching your pet to a natural raw diet and experimenting with the ingredients to get a good mix.
 Repopulating the bowel using a pro-biotic supplement (live culture yoghurt or – more recently – a specific veterinary pro-biotic called Protexin) can be very effective.
 There are also a few natural ingredients that can lessen smelly flatulence like raw garlic, fennel, aniseed, ginger, or peppermint oil.

 NB: Steer clear of charcoal